viewtool/I2C_Adapter/CVI_USB_I2C_TEA5767/README.md

 # I2C_TEA5767
-An CVI project for TEA5767.
+A CVI project for TEA5767.